morganwu277/code_snippets/git.md

 								#### but the result is the same: ONLY 1 COMMIT.
 $ git reset HEAD <file/folder> 	# reset HEAD and index of a file/folder, keep files changes in local (that means, off load changes from index area)
 $ git reset HEAD --hard <file> 	# reset HEAD, index and working tree
 $ git reset --hard HEAD~2       # remove last 2 local commits
+$ git push --force				# after remove local commits, forcely push to remote ( so you will remove remote commit here )
 $ git reset --hard <SOME-COMMIT> # 1.
 Make your current branch (typically master) back to point at <SOME-COMMIT>.
 2. Then make the files in your working tree and the index ("staging area") the same as the versions committed in <SOME-COMMIT>.

 $ git remote add upstream GIT_URL	# add a new remote